 Growing barley grass at home is as simple and inexpensive as growing wheat grass, and some people find they prefer the taste of barley grass juice to wheat grass juice, for its milder flavor.
+Barley sprouts and the juice you can make are a natural antioxidant as well as a natural metabolism booster.
 Follow the steps below to begin growing your own barley grass at home and make homemade barley grass juice!

 SUPPLIES for Growing Barley Grass

 - 10x10-inch Clean growing tray, with holes for draining:

 - Plastic food tray from deli, thoroughly washed